gramuah/pose-errors/README.md

        1) Create a subdirectory in the detections folder.
 Assign this directory the name of your pose estimator.

-       2) Create a text file of detector for each object category.

-		These file contain for each row the detections and estimations obtained by the detector.
-The format for each detection is:
+       2) In this directory create a text file for each object category.
+These files must contain in each row the detections and pose estimations obtained by the model, following this format:

-                 image_name (without extension, \ie '.jpg') score x1 y1 x2 y2 azimuth zenith
+                 image_name (without extension, \ie '.jpg') detector_score x1 y1 x2 y2 azimuth zenith
                  example: 2008_000002 0.292526 34.00 11.00 448.00 293.00 342.86 171.43

-       3) Add a corresponding entry to setDetectorInfo.m and update detector variable in poseEstimationAnalysisScript.m
+       3) Add a corresponding entry to the script setDetectorInfo.m and update the ''detectors'' variable in poseEstimationAnalysisScript.m to analyze the created model.

-       4) Perform [2-4] steps of CASE I
+       4) Perform [2-4] steps of CASE I.

-   + **CASE III:** Include a new dataset and your own pose estimators
+   + **CASE III:** Include a new dataset and your own pose estimators.

-       1) Add the new dataset in the annotations folder
+       1) Add the new dataset to the annotations folder.

        2) Include the new dataset parameters in setDatasetParameters.m